San Diego Motivational Speaker

 Your people have the capability.
 This keynote unlocks their capacity.

-Patrick Combs has built a life by following the dictates of his soul even when it looked unreasonable to everyone else.
-Delivering a stranger’s baby on a sidewalk.
-Standing up to the 10th largest bank in the nation on principle.
-Creating a hit comedy show with no acting background.
-Giving back $95,000 when lawyers told him to keep it.
-Chasing down a long bronze statue of Will Rogers for a year.
-Volunteering in prison even when friends said, “Why?”...
+Patrick Combs has spent his life refusing that fade.
+He’s delivered a stranger’s baby on a sidewalk.
+Stood up to the tenth largest bank in the nation on principle.
+Created a hit comedy show with no acting background.
+Gave back $95,000 when lawyers told him to keep it.
+Chased down a bronze statue of Will Rogers for a year.
+Volunteers in prison even when friends ask, “Why?”

 If you’ve read this far, you already know whether Patrick is the right fit for your event.
 Trust that instinct.